mah-shamim/simple-blog-platform/README.md

 ### File Structure

-Here’s a basic file structure for your simple-weather-app application:
+Here’s a basic file structure for your simple-blog-platform application:

 ```
 simple-blog-platform/